gofynd/fdk-store/markdown/collection/internal_/type-aliases/type-alias.GetCollectionsParam.md

 > `optional` **q**: `string`

-- Name of the collection to filter collection
+- Name of the collection to filter collection.

 ***